bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/README.md

 - Docker

 ## Setting Up Our Environment
 For this project, we're going to leverage the use of Docker to create a helpful development environment for all of the engineers.
 [Docker](https://docs.docker.com/desktop/) is a tool used to integrate software dependencies and allow developers to quickly spin up software builds in portable lightweight containers which provide consistent environments, ensuring applications run the same way across various platforms.
-Here are the steps to check that the environment is running correctly:

 1. Fork the repo
 ![fork](../data/fork-1.JPG)